fuzzlecutter/TazUO/src/ClassicUO.Client/LegionScripting/doc.md

 ## Properties
 - **JournalEntries** (*ConcurrentQueue<JournalEntry>*)
-- **Backpack** (*Item*)
+- **Backpack** (*uint*)
-  -  Get the players backpack
+  -  Get the player's backpack serial

 - **Player** (*PlayerMobile*)
-  -  Returns the player character
+  -  Returns the player character object

 - **Bank** (*uint*)
-  -  Return the player's bank container if open, otherwise 0
+  -  Return the player's bank container serial if open, otherwise 0

 - **Random** (*Random*)
   -  Can be used for random numbers.